deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

-# Submitting to the leaderboard
+# Submitting to the Deepdrive leaderboard

 ## Overview